allthroughthenight/allthroughthenight.github.io/_posts/2026-02-01-weird-talks.md

 >
 > **Interviewer 04:** Come on, it's right there, you should get this easily.

-I think they had the solution in front of them they couldn't grasp that I wasn't getting it.
-Which means their own training about how to conduct a technical interview wasn't up to par either, so they failed me in that capacity.
+I think they had the solution in front of them and couldn't grasp that I wasn't getting it.
+Which means their technical interview training wasn't up to par, and failed both of us.

 ### Second Past Projects